mdibl/pipeline-prep/package_documentation.md

 # About This Project

-Pipeline-prep project's goal is in two folds - first creates a set reusable modules used to pre-index the reference before running a given data pipeline - second create an automation to run the pre-indexing step.
+Pipeline-prep project's goal is in two folds - first create a set reusable modules used to pre-index the reference before running a given data pipeline - second create an automation to run the pre-indexing step.

 The goals :